Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Those wanting the Stanley brand specifically, budget-conscious shoppers, people preferring minimalist aesthetic

-Simple Modern Summit 24 Oz
+Simple Modern Trek Tumbler 40 Oz

 Simple Modern is the Amazon darling for insulated tumblers.
 Same double-wall vacuum insulation as Stanley, 24+ hour cold retention, food-grade stainless steel.
 Well-reviewed on Amazon.
 The design is sleek and contemporary.
 More color options than Stanley.
 At this price point, you're getting identical insulation performance for far less.
 The construction feels premium despite the lower price.
 Reviews consistently mention: people buy multiple colors because the price point makes it easy to collect.
 This is the best value for quality insulation.